 Moneef Bin Break: My name is Moneef, and I’m the Founder of IntegraPitch, which is a platform for inventors to share their ideas and patents.
 Have them developed with experts in the industry, design and prototype engineers, to increase the value of the inventions, and then, have them acquired by proper brands or businesses.

-1. Two big pain points for inventors
+Two big inventor pain points

 Moneef Bin Break: This was a pain point for me last year.
 Actually around this time last year, during the beginning of the pandemic, when we had a lot of time at home.
 My wife was complaining to me- why does she have to stand in the kitchen just to cook this dish?
 Why don’t the ingredients cook themselves?
 I said- yeah, that sounds great!
 I went to the drawing board.
 I designed it and wrote the utility of it.
 I started with a provisional patent, which is always recommended for inventions.
 I asked experts: “How would such a product be developed and delivered to the market to help as many people as possible?”
 This, I believe, is the prophet’s journey.
 You have this idea.
 You think it will help thousands of people around the world.